 The meaning of the name Emma is Universal.
 The origin of the name Emma is Latin.
 This is the culture in which the name originated, or in the case of a word, the language.

-Emma is a name with Latin origins.
-The meaning of the name Emma is universal.
-It can also be used as the diminutive form of Emily.
+Emma is often used as a name on its own or as the diminutive form of Emily.
 Common nicknames include Em and Emmy.

 Famous Emmas include many A-list actresses, including Emma (Emily) Stone, Emma Roberts, Emma Thompson, and Emma Watson.
-Emma Lazarus is a famous American poet and Emma “Baby Spice” Bunton is a British singer and member of the popular band The Spice Girls.
+Emma Lazarus is a famous American poet and Emma “Baby Spice” Bunton is a British singer and member of the popular girl group, The Spice Girls.

 Fictional characters named Emma include Emma Bovary (Madame Bovary), Emma Woodhouse (Jane Austen’s Emma), and Emma Bloom from Miss Peregrine’s Home for Peculiar Children.
-There was also a baby Emma on the t.v. show Friends and Emma Peel from The Avengers.
+Ross and Rachel on the TV show Friends named their famous TV baby Emma.
+Emma Peel is a character from The Avengers comic/movie series.